haframjolk/exit-vim-button/README.md

 In order to stop the input handler, simply press <kbd>CTRL</kbd>+<kbd>C</kbd> inside the Terminal window.

 ## License
-This project is distributed under the MIT License.
-See LICENSE file for more details.
+This project is licensed under the MIT License.
+See repository LICENSE file for more details.